 Operator Interrupt is performed as a follow-on step after the Busy Line Verification service.
 The requester asks the operator to interrupt the call.
 Operator Interrupt is allowable during the call-processing state (waiting for a call to complete) and the communications state (talking in a call) as defined in [GR 506].
 Lines may be provisioned to deny Operator Interrupt.
 This provisioning is done through LIDB and the check of this provisioning is done by the operator services position.
 The UE doesn't need to know its provisioning status in this regard.
-If Operator Interrupt is provisioned as denied for the line being requested, the operator notifies the requester that Operator Interrupt is not possible.
+If Operator Interrupt is not possible.
 If the service is allowed, the operator services position removes the scrambler from the line and injects an intrusion tone such as a 440 Hz Call Interrupt tone into the call and interrupts the called party's conversation.
 The cut-through time for this intrusion is limited to 15 seconds.
 If the called party is willing to establish conversation with the caller, the called party can hang up to allow the caller to re-originate the call.